 Program Assistant, Middle East Policy

-Liz Bajjalieh is the Program Assistant for FCNL’s Middle East Policy program.
-As a Young Fellow, Liz’s responsibility is to help bridge the gap between constituents and their members of Congress through assisting with Middle East lobby visits, drafting action alerts, and addressing constituent concerns.
+Liz Bajjalieh served as the Program Assistant for FCNL’s Middle East Policy program in 2018-2019.
+As a Young Fellow, Liz’s responsibility was to help bridge the gap between constituents and their members of Congress through assisting with Middle East lobby visits, drafting action alerts, and addressing constituent concerns.

 Liz graduated cum laude from Loyola University Chicago with a B.A. in Anthropology and Sociology.
 In college, Liz was highly involved with LGBT rights activism, acting as former President of her campus’s LGBT organization.
 She worked at a local women’s homeless shelter as well as her campus’s diversity office, and in 2016 was an immigration casework intern with Senator Durbin.
 After college, Liz volunteered for underserved youth through City Year, and worked as the assistant curator at the American Museum of the Cuban Diaspora.